 While this was an informal survey and 1,000 is a small sample size compared to the more than 150 million Americans who commute or telework every day, stated preference surveys like this one can help shine a light into what shifts we may see in teleworking and commute patterns in the future—and what we learned from respondents matches the commute patterns we’re already seeing as states move further into reopening.

-What might this mean for… traffic volumes?
+What might COVID-19 mean for… traffic volumes?

 Commute trips make up only about one fifth of all trips in a given day.
 So while our survey suggests that there may be reductions in commute trips, the impact to total daily trips is likely to be small.
 This is because of the combined effects of other factors that might offset the telecommuting findings, including for example a possible decrease in average car occupancy and/or the emergence of latent demand.
 Even so, the results to date of this ongoing survey make clear that significant changes probably will occur in such areas as (a) the trip generation rates associated with certain land uses; (b) the distribution of trip purposes and travel patterns; and (c) the time-of-day distribution profile of traffic volumes.